GinYM/SimpleDB/hw4/README.md

 ```
 The `git merge` will give you a warning and a merge prompt if you have made any conflicting changes to master (not really possible with hw1!).

-As with hw1, hw2, and hw3, make sure youcreate a new branch for your work:
+As with hw1, hw2, and hw3, make sure you create a new branch for your work:
 ```
 git checkout -b hw4
 ```